lermatejas/SupersaturationEstimator/README.md

 4-Msc.
 Ing.
 Estefania Aguirre.

 The authors have implemented their own methodology to obtain and model-based estimator and it error bound of  3 standard deviations.
-The estimator is based on the C Crystallization C model proposed by Damour[1] and a supersaturation model .
+The estimator is based on the C Crystallization C model proposed by Damour[1] and a supersaturation model.

+To execute the code download 1-SS_Estimator_error_bound.m
+2-

  Cite this: